Celestial Atlas

 Discovered (March 1830) by John Herschel (and later listed as NGC 2239)

-The Rosette Nebula is a relatively near and therefore apparently large (and spectacular) stellar birthplace.
-It is not unusual in such cases for several NGC entries to apply to different parts of the object, and not infrequently, to be misapplied.
-Sorting out the mess can require considerable research, so the entries on this page will be primarily confined to a historical discussion, which can be amended as new information becomes available.
+Historical Identification: The Rosette Nebula is a relatively near and therefore apparently large (and spectacular) stellar birthplace.
+It is not unusual in such cases for several NGC entries to apply to different parts of the object, and not infrequently to be misapplied.
+Sorting out the resulting mess can require considerable research, so the entries on this page will be primarily confined to a historical discussion, which will be amended as new information becomes available.
 For a physical discussion of the nebula (and a spectacular image), see The Rosette Nebula.

-The Rosette is usually listed as NGC 2239, and NGC 2239 as 12 Monocerotis, but both are incorrect.
-Regardless of what John Herschel saw when he observed the cluster of stars listed as NGC 2239, Dreyer's NGC entries and the IC correction shown below make it clear that Dreyer considered the cluster of stars in the center of the Rosette to be Herschel's cluster, and the Nebula itself was primarily comprised of NGC 2237 and 2238.
-Also, since 12 Monocerotis is a 5th-magnitude star, Herschel's reference to an 8th-magnitude star and Dreyer's statement that the Nebula was centered on Herschel's cluster mean that NGC 2239 cannot be the scattering of stars associated with 12 Monocerotis (which is on the southeastern side of the Nebula).
-A future iteration of this page will discuss such matters in more detail, and include images of the Nebula which show my (eventual) final interpretation of the historical evidence.
-(Note: At this date, the 2000.0 RA and Dec for NGC 2239 correspond to the usual identification with 12 Monocerotis; when they have been changed to a presumably more accurate value, this note will be deleted.)
+The Rosette is usually listed as NGC 2239, but that is incorrect.
+Regardless of what John Herschel saw when he observed the cluster of stars listed as NGC 2239, Dreyer's NGC entries and the IC correction shown here make it clear that Dreyer considered the cluster of stars in the center of the Rosette to be Herschel's cluster, and the Nebula itself was primarily comprised of NGC 2237 and 2238.
+A future iteration of this page will discuss such matters in more detail, and include images of the Nebula which show a final interpretation of the historical evidence.
+(Note: The 2000.0 RA and Dec for shown for NGC 2239 correspond to the usual identification with 12 Monocerotis; when they have been changed to the correct position, this note will be deleted.)

 NGC 2240